wanders00/dit356_distributed_systems_development/README.md

 ## Purpose

 ToothTrek simplifies dental appointments in Sweden, specifically Gothenburg.
-Our will enable easy booking for patients and dentists alike.
+Our application will enable easy booking for patients and dentists alike.
 Patients can find available time slots and dental offices, while dentists provide their schedules.

 ## Benefits